 Recommended Preparation Preparation Include at least six participants in the lineup, if possible.
+Blind or blinded administration of the custodial line up should be done, if possible.
 Choose participants of the same race, sex, and with similar characteristics.
 If the suspect wore any distinctive clothing, have all participants in the lineup wear similar clothing.
 If, prior to the lineup, the witness or victim describes the suspect as having a particular or distinguishing characteristic (e.g., facial hair, hair color, tattoos, scars, etc.), make sure that the others in the lineup also have this characteristic, if at all possible.
+Nothing shall be said to the victim or witness to influence their decision.
 Alert the victim or witness beforehand that the defense attorney may be present and noting all comments, intended or offhand, they may make during the identification process.
 If a defense attorney is present, request that a prosecutor be present also.
 Administration If suspects refuse to fully participate or cooperate in a lineup, inform them that their resistance may be commented upon in a court as an admission of guilt.
 If voice identification is necessary, have all participants say the same words.
 Regardless of whether the victims or witnesses select the right or wrong person from the lineup, do not discuss their choice with them.
+Document their choice verbatim.
+Audio and video recordings shall be made and booked into evidence.